gradle/gradle/design-docs/lazy-configuration.md

 Once the publishing extension has been configured, it will be an error to make further calls to `publishing { ... }`.

+## Allow the project version to be determined early in the build configuration

+As a replacement for calculating it based on the contents of the task graph.

 ## Warn when a domain object that is used as input for a publication is later changed

 This story introduces a lifecycle for domain objects, so that a domain object is first configured completely and